Public opinion on gun control in the United States: 1990s

-In the 1990s, public support for gun control led then-president Bill Clinton to sign into law the 1994 Federal Assault Weapons Ban, which remained in force for ten years thereafter before expiring.
-Another measure by the Clinton Administration was the Brady Bill.
-This bill was enacted on November 30, 1993, and the main purpose was to create a waiting period for handgun purchases.
-The bill enacted makes a person subject to a background check when they are trying to purchase a firearm from a federal dealer, manufacturer, and also an importer.
-Background checks are run through the FBI and go through the National Instant Criminal Background Check System (NICS).
-Other features of the Brady Bill are also prohibiting transporting firearms if a person falls under certain criteria made under the bill and prohibiting firearm possession if a person has a felonious charge.

-A 1995 poll found that 58% of Americans were worried the government would not do enough to regulate guns, while only 35% of Americans reported worrying the government would regulate them too much.
+A 1995 poll performed a few months after Bill Clinton signed into law the Federal Assault Weapons Ban, 58% of Americans were "worried that the government still would not do enough to regulate access to guns", while 35% of Americans "worried that the government would go too far".

 2012

-A Pew Research Center poll conducted shortly after the 2012 Aurora, Colorado shooting found that 47% of Americans thought controlling gun ownership was more important than protecting the right to gun ownership, while 46% thought the opposite.
+A Pew Research Center poll conducted shortly after the 2012 Aurora, Colorado shooting found that 47% of Americans supported controlling gun ownership over protecting the right to gun ownership, while 46% said that protecting the rights of gun owners was more important.

-Six days after the Sandy Hook Elementary School shooting in 2012, another Pew Research Center poll found that 49% of Americans believed that controlling gun ownership was more important than protecting gun rights, while 42% of Americans believed the opposite.
-This trend of stricter gun control policy could be seen by a Gallup poll that was taken in December 2012.
-With the question being "In general, do you feel that the laws covering the sale of firearms should be made more strict, less strict or kept as they are now?" there was a result of 58% of respondents believing in stricter laws, 6% supporting less strict laws, and 34% support for keeping laws the same.
-This marked the first time more Americans supported gun control more than gun rights since President Barack Obama took office in 2009.
+Six days after the Sandy Hook Elementary School shooting in 2012, another Pew Research Center poll found that 49% of Americans felt that controlling gun ownership was more important than protecting gun rights, while 42% of Americans felt the opposite.
+This trend of stricter gun control policy was similarly shown by a Gallup poll that was taken in December 2012.
+With the question being "In general, do you feel that the laws covering the sale of firearms should be made more strict, less strict or kept as they are now?" the result was 58% of respondents in favor of stricter laws, 6% supporting less strict laws, and 34% in favor of keeping laws the same.
+This marked the first time that polling found more Americans supporting gun control than supporting gun rights since President Barack Obama took office in 2009.